3sidedcoin/ethos/README.md

 All feedback and suggestions (especially in the form of pull requests) are  appreciated.
 We’ve gotten several different perspectives to help arrive at these policies, but we are certainly missing many more and making mistakes as a result.
 This is a work in progress that we hope will get better with more time and more contributors.

-If these policies sound like a culture that you want to contribute to and build, write in [tejas@3sided.co.in](tejas@3sided.co.in).
+If these policies sound like a culture that you want to contribute to and build, write in to [tejas@3sided.co.in](tejas@3sided.co.in).

 ***